memgonzales/order-brushing-shopee2020/README.md

 # Order Brushing Detection
-**Order brushing** is a fradulent practice in which shops create an artificial increase in their number of sales in an attempt to bolster their reputation and increase their ratings on e-commerce websites.
+**Order brushing** is a fraudulent practice in which shops create an artificial increase in their number of sales in an attempt to bolster their reputation and increase their ratings on e-commerce websites.

 The goal of this project is to create a baseline rule-based program that can be used to detect potential order brushing.